Oussama Assaidi

 Assaidi began his career in the Netherlands with AZ.
 After failing to earn a contract with AZ, he played with second tier club FC Omniworld and then De Graafschap before joining Heerenveen in 2009.
-His performances at the Abe Lenstra Stadion earned him international recognition with the Morocco national team and also attracted the attentions of bigger European clubs.
+His performances at the Abe Lenstra Stadion earned him international recognition with the Morocco national team and also attracted the attention of bigger European clubs.
 Assaidi signed with English Premier League side Liverpool in August 2012 for a fee of £2.4 million.
 He struggled to break into the first team at Anfield, however, and joined Stoke City on loan for the 2013–14 and 2014–15 seasons, before being sold to Al-Ahli Dubai in January 2015.

 A full international since 2011, Assaidi represented Morocco at the Africa Cup of Nations in 2012 and 2013.

 Club career

 Early career

 Assaidi was born in Beni-Boughafer, in northern Morocco, before his family moved to Amsterdam.
 He began his career with the AZ academy where he spent three years before leaving in 2006 to begin his professional career at Omniworld in the Eerste Divisie.
 After two seasons with the club from Almere, where he scored 3 goals in 36 games, he moved to De Graafschap to play in the Eredivisie, the top flight of Dutch football, in the summer of 2008.
 Assaidi spent just one year with the club before moving to Heerenveen on the last day of the transfer window.
-The move was seen as surprising because Heerenveen had said that they were not planning to buy any new players, but the performance of Assaidi at the beginning of the 2009–10 Eredivisie, scoring five goals in five games, meant that an exception was made to bring Assaidi to the club.
+The move was seen as surprising because Heerenveen had said that they were not planning to buy any new players, but Assaidi's performance at the beginning of the 2009–10 Eredivisie, scoring five goals in five games, meant that an exception was made to bring Assaidi to the club.